 Security Deposit Limits

-Many states have limits on how much a landlord can charge for security deposits.
-In the state of North Carolina, the maximum limits for a security deposit amount depend on the length of the lease or rental rental agreement:
+Many states have limits on how much a landlord can charge for a renter's security deposit.
+In the state of North Carolina, the maximum limits for a security deposit amount depend on the rental period outlined in the rental agreement:

-• Weekly leases - Landlords can charge a security deposit equivalent to two weeks’ rent.
+• Weekly leases - A landlord can charge a security deposit equivalent to two weeks’ rent.

 • Monthly leases - Landlords can charge a security deposit equivalent to one and a half months’ rent.